This is based on a post I shared on Facebook in February.

 As Carl T. Rowan said, “The library is the temple of learning, and learning has liberated more people than all the wars in history.”
 Visit your local branch today and love your library!

 The bad news is, I'm too busy working with my clients to create new content for this blog.
-The good news is, I have a bunch of posts I created for a community blog when I first started CMR Communications that have been lost through a technology glitch.
+The good news is, I have copies of a bunch of posts I created for a community blog that were lost from that site through a technology glitch.
 Here's an example from June, 2019.